Ross65536/job-scheduler/DESIGN.md

 # Design

-The complete solution consists of a backend server serving a RESTfull HTTP+JSON interface and a CLI client that connect to this server.
+The complete solution consists of a backend server serving a RESTfull HTTP+JSON interface and a CLI client that connects to this server.

 It is assumed that there is only 1 user using the backend.